Academics

 • develop software engineering skills using modern tools and a variety of programming languages,

-• learn the algorithms and mathematics that underlie Computer Science, Data Science, Artificial Intelligence and Machine Learning, analyze and visualize data while understanding the cognitive processes of decision making and analyze and create databases and automate analysis using data mining and data science algorithms.
+• learn the algorithms and mathematics that underlie Computer Science, Data Science, Artificial Intelligence and Machine Learning,

 Courses